-- Standard system: 40 dry mils (excluding primer). - Heavy duty in high wear areas (turns, ramps, ticket spitters, etc.): 52 dry mils (excluding primer)
+- Standard system: 40 dry mils (excluding primer and aggregate) - Heavy duty in high wear areas (turns, ramps, ticket spitters, etc.): 52 dry mils (excluding primer and aggregate).

-- 1. Surface preparation: See Surface Preparation section in this Application Manual. - 2.
-Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow primer to cure. - 3.
-Base Coat: Thoroughly mix 70410 base coat material and apply at a rate of 60 sf/gal (1.66 gal/100 sf or 26 wet mils) to yield 20 dry mils.
-Extend base coat over cracks and control joints which have received detail treatment.

-Note: Do not dip and roll 70420 wear coat or topcoat material from container.

-- 4. Heavy Duty Wear Coat (turns, ramps, ticket spitters, etc.): In such areas, thoroughly mix 70420 wear coat material and apply at a rate of 100 sf/gal (1.0 gal/100 sf or 16 wet mils) using a 1/16" notched squeegee and 3/8"-1/2" nap roller cover to uniformly backroll prior to applying topcoat.
-Heavy Duty Wear Coat should be backrolled two times, one perpendicular to the other. - 5.
-Topcoat: Thoroughly mix 70420 topcoat material and apply at a rate of 60 sf/gal (1.66 gal/100 sf or 26 wet mils) using a 1/8" notched squeegee and 3/8"-1/2" nap roller cover to uniformly backroll topcoat.
-Topcoat should be backrolled two times, one perpendicular to the other. - 6.
-Do not allow traffic on coated surfaces for a period of at least 24 hours at 75°F (23°C) and 50% R.H.
+- Factors That Affect Dry Film Thickness Volume of solids, thinning, surface profile, application technique and equipment, overspray, squeegee, brush and roller wet out, container residue, spills and other waste are among the many factors that affect the amount of wet coating required to yield proper dry film thickness.
+To ensure that specified dry film thickness is achieved, use a wet mil gauge to verify actual thickness of wet coating applied, adjusting as needed for those factors which directly affect the dry film build. - Prior to the application of material, please reference the Product Mixing Instructions section in this Application Manual. - Caution: The following instructions are for horizontal surfaces.
+Vertical or inclined surfaces may require additional coats to build film to design thickness. - Surface preparation: See Surface Preparation section in this Application Manual. - Prime concrete at a rate of 300 sf/gal (0.33 gal/100 sf) and allow to cure. - Base Coat: Thoroughly mix and apply 70410 polyurethane at 60 sf/gal (1.66 gal/100 sf or 26 wet mils) and allow to cure.
+The Base Coat must be applied within 24 hours of priming, otherwise clean deck and re-prime as outlined above. - Note: Do not dip and roll 70420 material from container. - Heavy Duty Wear Coat (Turns, ramps, etc.): Note: For parking stalls and non-heavy duty service, skip this step and proceed to the next item.
+Thoroughly mix and apply 70420 series integrally textured polyurethane at 100 sf/gal (1.0 gal/100 sf or 16 wet mils) using a 1/16" notched squeegee and 3/8" - 1/2" nap roller cover to uniformly backroll prior to applying Topcoat.
+Heavy Duty Wear Coat should be backrolled two times, one perpendicular to the other. - Topcoat: Thoroughly mix and apply 70420 series integrally textured polyurethane at 60 sf/gal (1.66 gal/100 sf or 26 wet mils) using a 1/8" notched squeegee and 3/8" - 1/2" nap roller cover to uniformly backroll Topcoat.
+Topcoat should be backrolled two times, one perpendicular to the other. - Do not allow traffic on coated surfaces for a period of at least 72 hours at 75° F, 50% RH.